-In a world where technology is constantly changing and nearly everyone is connected in some way, shape or form to the internet, be that via phone, computer, or tablet; having an online presence has never been more crucial.
-Whether you are the local baker or a multinational corporation, having an online presence opens doors of availability to your potential customers.
-Putting your business products and services online gives you a more competitive edge in a very volatile world and opens the world to your business brand and ideas.
+In a world where technology is constantly changing and nearly everyone is connected to the internet in some way, shape or form – be that via phone, computer, or tablet; having an online presence has never been more crucial.
+Whether you are a sole trader, local small business or multinational corporation, having an online presence opens doors of availability to your potential customers.
+Putting your business products and services online gives you a more competitive edge in a very volatile world and communicates your business brand and ideas.
+The first method of finding information on a person or business is now to search for it online!
 So which avenue of online presence do you take?
 Social media based or website based?
 Why not both?

 Why go online?

 One of the most important things to remember is that the world is constantly changing, and your business needs to adapt.
-Having an online presence largely increases your online popularity and input of potential customers.
+Having an online presence creates visibility, credibility and removes barriers to communicating with your customers.
 As a business owner, utilising technology is the smartest decision you can make.

 Where to now?

 So, you want to step into the technological realm and are considering getting a website, but don’t know where to start.
-We have compiled a list of the top 5 things to consider before getting a website.
+We have compiled a list of the top 5 things to consider before getting a website to ease your journey!

 1. What do you want to do?

 This comes down to your goals and what you want to achieve from having a website.
 Your business, no doubt, has goals or a ‘purpose’.
 This is the most important consideration before setting up your website.
 Are you wanting to sell your products or services online?
 Are you creating an informative website to display a selection of information about your business?
 Are you a blogger and needing a space to display your work?
-Take the time to sit down and work out our business goals and how a website is going to assist with this.
+Take the time to sit down and work out your business goals and how a website is going to assist with this.
 Research your potential customers to determine which type of website is going to reach them best.
-Your website is the online face of your business and if it isn’t clear what you want to achieve, it is going to more confusing for your customers and ultimately, failure is more likely.
+Your website is the online face of your business and if it isn’t clear what you want to achieve, it is going to more confusing for your customers and could end up having a negative impact instead.